carlobonamico/clean-code-design-principles-in-action/kata/clean-code-design-principles-kata.md

-# LAB review the validate() and generate() functions
+# LAB 6 - review your methods
+* Particularly the validate() and generate() functions
-Split the methods in elementary responsibilities
+* Split the methods in elementary responsibilities

 # Synchronization point
-At this point you should have separate methods for
+At this point you should have at least separate methods for
 - validating a single expense
 - generating the header
 - generating the validated expenses table